security8888/Cybersecurity-Playbook-/Linux/Commands/File_Types_andPermissions.md

 s	A socket file allows two processes to communicate, where both processes are allowed to either send or receive data.

+Permission Groups
+The next nine characters demonstrate the permissions of the file.

+-rw-r--r-- 1 root root 4135 May 27 21:08 /etc/passwd
+The permissions set on these files determine the level of access that a user has on the file.
+When a user runs a program and the program accesses a file, then the permissions are checked to determine whether the user has the correct access rights to the file.

+The permissions are grouped into three different roles, representing the different users that may try to access the file.

+If you aren't the owner and you're not a member of the file/directory group, then your permissions would be others.

+User Owner

+-rw-r--r-- 1 root root 4135 May 27 21:08 /etc/passwd
+Characters 2-4 indicate the permissions for the user that owns the file.
+If you are the owner of the file, then only the user owner permissions are used to determine access to that file.

+Group Owner

+-rw-r--r-- 1 root root 4135 May 27 21:08 /etc/passwd
+Characters 5-7 indicate the permissions for the group that owns the file.
+If you are not the owner but are a member of the group that owns the file, then only group owner permissions are used to determine access to that file.

+Other Permissions

+-rw-r--r-- 1 root root 4135 May 27 21:08 /etc/passwd
+Characters 8-10 indicate the permissions for others or what is sometimes referred to as the world's permissions.
+This group includes all users who are not the file owner or a member of the file's group.

 The permissions themselves are deceptively simple and have a different meaning depending on whether they are applied to a file or a directory.

 Read